Adrian Țofei, January 2015

 - H.P.
 Lovecraft Film Festival (for Lovecraftian films) – Portland, Oregon, US, 24 years – noMMHoSF5, FFGe100

 - The Icon Festival for Science Fiction & Fantasy – Tel Aviv, Israel, 22 years

 - Insolito: International Horror & Fantasy Film Festival – Lima, Peru, 3 years

 - Ithaca Fantastik – Ithaca, New York State, US, 7 years

-- Macabre Faire – Long Island, New York, US, 6 years
+- Macabre Faire (focused on indie genre films) – Long Island, New York, US, 6 years

 - Madeira Fantastic FilmFest – Funchal, Madeira, Portugal, 5 years

 - Melbourne Underground Film Festival – Melbourne, Australia, 20 years – R100, noMMUn5, GUn10

 - Miami International Science Fiction Film Festival: MiSciFi – Miami, Florida, US, 7 years